Resin Tips, Guidance & Troubleshooting

 Work in a well-ventilated area.
 Some artists are fortunate enough in their resin studio to also set up their studio with an exhaust fan.
-Even though resin companies state non-toxic and no voc, we like to pre-warn that anyone can be sensitive or become sensitive when using any 2-part epoxies, regardless how safe their claims may be.
+Even though resin companies state non-toxic and no voc, we like to pre-warn that anyone can be sensitive or become sensitive when using any 2-part epoxies, regardless how safe claims may be.
 More information on that in the safety page of our website.

 Always wear disposable nitrile gloves and keep more handy while working.
 Latex, vinyl and rubber gloves are not suitable for resin work, because they are not chemical resistant like Nitrile is.
 If you get resin on your clothing, it will likely not come off again.
 Wear old clothes with an apron, or painters full body coverup.

-Always double check with a level, that your work area/substrate is level prior to starting a project.
+***Always double check with a level, that your work surface area and/or substrate is level prior to starting a project.

 Mixing containers & sticks:

-Always use clean mixing containers & stir sticks (so nothing contaminates resin).
+Use clean mixing containers & stir sticks (so nothing can contaminate resin).

-Silicone containers & mixing sticks are often preferred since they can be reused once wiped clean.
+Silicone containers & mixing sticks are preferred by some artists since they can be reused once wiped clean.
 But they must be clean!

 Some cups are not suited for mixing resin.
 Containers/cups with the #5 on the bottom, are made of polyethylene, and resin is much easier to remove from them, and they can be reused.
 Lowe's carries them in their paint department, and the smaller 2oz onesare available on Amazon.

-Remember have your box of nitrile gloves ready and other PPE (see resin safety tab for more detailed info on this).
+Remember to have your box of nitrile gloves ready and other PPE as needed.

-(ideally best results are in the 24C (75F) range ), and temperature must remain consistent through curing process for best cure.
+Ideally best results are in the 24C (75F) range.
+Room temperature must remain consistent through curing process for best cure.
 Generally, all epoxies become too thick and cure too slowly to be applied at temperatures below 50 or 60 degrees F.

-If the epoxy is too cold, the molecules are too small to make a complete chemical reaction to make it an inert final product, which can leave chemicals not bonded (which is a potential for poisoning).
+If the epoxy is too cold, the molecules are too small to make a complete chemical reaction to make it an inert final product, which can leave chemicals not bonded (which incidentally can be a potential for poisoning).
 Follow each manufacturer’s instructions to a T. ALL epoxy resins are chemicals, and all the controlled variables must be adhered to.
 Chemicals are sensitive.
 Each brand has their own formulation that can be thrown off if not used as directed.
 Never assume that one type will work the same as another type of resin.

 You will know your resin is too cold when it's thick, hard to work with, and cloudy looking due to 1000's of teeny-tiny micro-bubbles which are harder to torch out.
 Cold resin will also take far longer to cure.

-Epoxy resins curing properly can often be affected by ambient temperature being off, or humidity levels.
-After most of the epoxies have cured, it can handle temperatures below zero degrees F.
+Epoxy resins curing will be affected by ambient temperature being off, as well as humidity levels.
+Once most of the epoxies have cured, it can handle temperatures below zero degrees F.

-Liquid Diamonds is very sensitive to moisture as another I have used in the past.
+iCoat products do not seem to be as sensitive to moisture as another I have used in the past.
 However in any epoxy resin, humidity plays an important role.
-The room should be under 50% humidity (for humidity sensitive resins, it's better if it's under 30%).
-If it is humid, get a dehumidifier or several containers of Damp Rid to put in the room.
+The room should ideally be under 50% humidity (for humidity sensitive resins, it's better if it's under 30%).
+If your environment is humid, look into a dehumidifier or several containers of Damp Rid (available at dollar stores), to put in the room.

 Resin Mixing Instructions

 Every resin brand or type within a brand, might have different directions.
 Never assume because you’ve used one, they’re all the same.
-Some are similar, but they are not all the same, so do review each brands instructions prior to working on your project.
+Some are similar, but they are not all the same, so do thoroughly review and follow each brands own instructions prior to working on your project.

 Our website has a resin calculator page to help determine rough amounts needed.
-The first calculator on the page is for ArtWorks Resin (top coating projects), just enter the dimensions of the piece.
-The second calculator on the page is for Liquid Diamonds (casting projects in different shapes).
+The first calculator on the page is for top coating projects, just enter the dimensions of the piece.
+The second calculator on the page is for casting projects in different shapes.
 The third section shows rough amounts suggested for tumbler makers.

-In round countainer, pour hardener (Part B) in to mixing cup, then resin (Part A ) into hardener in cup.
+In round container, pour hardener (Part B) in to mixing cup, then resin (Part A ) into hardener in cup.
 It's not a rule, but it's easier to mix if the thinner viscosity (part B), is poured in first.
-Mix thoroughly but gently for 4 minutes.
-Stir gently, be sure to occasionally scrape along sides & bottom of container as well.
+Mix thoroughly but for 4 minutes.
+Be sure to occasionally scrape along sides & bottom of container as well.
 A plastic or silicone mixing tool works great for stirring the resin.
 It's very important that epoxy is at proper temperature (approx 72-78 degrees F) before mixing.
 If the epoxy is too cold the molecules are too small to make a complete chemical reaction to make it an inert final product, and you will notice many more bubbles.
 If you have mixed for 4 minutes, but still see striations (like strings), than you can mix a little longer until there are no more striations.
-More details to follow below

-It is a good habit to get into to pour resin (part a) into hardener (part b).
+It is a good habit to get into to pour resin (part a), into the hardener (part b).
 Since the hardener is often the less viscous of the the two, so easier to incorporate the thicker part into the thinner part.
-Stir well but gently, for 3 to 5 minutes, scraping the sides and bottom of cup.
-Stirring slowly helps to reduce & avoid air bubbles.
+Stir well but gently, for 3 to 5 minutes (depending on volume), scraping the sides and bottom of cup.
+Stirring slowly helps to reduce & avoid adding air bubbles.
 It is very important that it is properly mixed.
 (Some people like to pour this mix into a new empty clean cup, then stir mixed resin for another 3 minutes to ensure it's thoroughly mixed.
-Although we have not found that to be necessary.)
-Instead of pouring into another cup, alternatively, we suggest you can let it stand in the initial mixed container for up to 5-10 minutes to degas & allow any bubbles to rise to the surface.
-If there are a few bubbles, a light pass over with a heat source will pop them.
-Suggested minimum per mix is at least 15 ml.
-Using plastic or silicone stirring tool also can help prevent bubbles (that a wood stir stick might add).
+Although we have not found that to be necessary.
+With some casting resins, a manufacturer may suggest allowing it to sit for up to 5-10 minutes to degas & allow any bubbles to rise to the surface.
+This is not the case with the medium viscosity iCoat CE4100 HV (please see product page for manufacturer suggestions on that resin, since it is different requirements).

-When pouring your resin into your application, try and pour as close to your pieces as possible.
+When pouring your casting resin mix into your application, try and pour as close to your pieces as possible.
 Some people pour the resin down the stirring tool into the mould, if it's got a flat edge.
 Pour in a linear line, so that resin flows from the front of your piece, to the back.
 These techniques help to avoid bubble entrapment.

-If you have never used a 2:1 resin, just remember to use twice the amount of resin as hardener.
+If you have never used a 2:1 resin, just remember to use twice the amount of resin (larger bottle), as hardener (smaller bottle).

 Check out our handy resin calculator page (there are 2 calculator options) on the website, to get an estimate of how much total resin is needed for your project.
-Another way to see how much resin you may need, is to fill your mould with water, then dump it into a measuring cup.
+Another way to see how much resin you may need, is to fill your mould with water or clean dried rice, then dump it into a measuring cup.
 Or use a measuring cup to fill your mould to see how much is used.
 Then dry mould thoroughly as even a tiny bit of moisture will ruin the cure.